-The Headmaster for the school is Mr. John-Paul Poppleton.
-The Headmaster reports to the Great Hearts Superintendent's office and is responsible for overseeing the day-to-day operations of the school.
-The Headmaster directly oversees the implementation of the Academy's curriculum and has sole authority to manage all teachers and staff at the Academy.
+The Headmaster is John-Paul Poppleton.
+He reports to the Great Hearts Executive Director's office and is responsible for overseeing the day-to-day operations of the school.
+He directly oversees the implementation of the Academy's curriculum and has sole authority to manage all teachers and staff at the Academy.

-The High School Assistant Headmaster is Mr. William Haley.
-He assists the Headmaster with various administrative duties He serves as a member of the school's leadership team and supports the Headmaster in responding to parent concerns, observing and evaluating teachers, and handling elevated student issues.
-Mr. Haley's focus is on parent, teacher, and student matters at the high school level.
+The High School Assistant Headmaster is William Haley.
+He assists the Headmaster with various administrative duties He serves as a member of the school's leadership team and supports the Headmaster in responding to parent concerns, observing, and evaluating teachers, and handling elevated student issues.
+His focus is on parent, teacher, and student matters at the high school level.

-The Middle School Assistant Headmaster is Mrs. Lisa Brady.
-She serves as a member of the school's leadership team and supports the Headmaster in responding to parent concerns, observing and evaluating teachers, and handling elevated student issues.
-Mrs. Brady's focus is on parent, teacher, and student matters at the middle school level.
+The Middle School Assistant Headmaster is Lisa Brady.
+She serves as a member of the school's leadership team and supports the Headmaster in responding to parent concerns, observing, and evaluating teachers, and handling elevated student issues.
+Her focus is on parent, teacher, and student matters at the middle school level.

-The Dean of Students is Ms. Caporali.
-Ms. Caporali serves as a member of the school's leadership team, working to infuse the school culture with both joy and self-discipline while building a safe and vibrant school community.
+The Dean of Students is Michele Caporali.
+She serves as a member of the school's leadership team, working to infuse the school culture with both joy and self-discipline while building a safe and vibrant school community.
 Her duties include serving as a primary contact for parents and students in regards to school rules and procedures, Titan Houses, and disciplinary issues.

-The High School Dean of Academics is Mr. Elijah Ferbrache.
-Mr. Ferbrache serves as a member of the school's leadership team, working to help students achieve academic success.
+The High School Dean of Academics is Elijah Ferbrache.
+He serves as a member of the school's leadership team, working to help students achieve academic success.
 His duties include coaching students on academic strategies, organizing academic testing, and handling elevated student academic issues.

-The Middle School Dean of Academics is Ms. Michelle Ferrell.
-Ms. Ferrell serves as a member of the school's leadership team, working to help students achieve academic success.
+The Middle School Dean of Academics is Michelle Ferrell.
+She serves as a member of the school's leadership team, working to help students achieve academic success.
 Her duties include coaching students on academic strategies, organizing academic testing, and handling elevated student academic issues.

-The Exceptional Student Services Coordinators are: Ms. Christy Hegebush and Ms. Dottie Fitzpatrick.
+The Exceptional Student Services Coordinators are Christy Hegebush and Dottie Fitzpatrick.
 They coordinate and provide services for students with Health Plans, IEPs, 504s, and other exceptional requirements.

-The Athletic Director is Mr. Shawn Lytle.
+The Athletic Director is Shawn Lytle.
 He oversees all coaches and athletic activities at the school.
 A parent with questions about sports, especially those pertinent to practice/game schedules and locations, should check the athletic section of the school's website for information.
-If questions remain, they should be directed to Mr. Lytle.
-The Assistant Athletic Director is Mr. Todd Conklin.
+If questions remain, they should be directed to him.
+The Assistant Athletic Director is Todd Conklin.

-The Director of Operations is Mrs. B. Johnson.
-Mrs. Johnson serves as a member of the school's leadership team, working to ensure efficient logistical operations of the school.
+The Director of Operations is Bertha Johnson.
+She serves as a member of the school's leadership team, working to ensure efficient logistical operations of the school.
 She acts as the primary contact for parents in regards to school procedures, daily operation of school and all special events.
 She oversees the Office Manager and manages the front office.

-The Office Manager is Mrs. Vicky Davies.
-Mrs. Davies handles school enrollment, student records, withdrawals and new families.
+The Office Manager is Vicky Davies.
+She handles school enrollment, student records, withdrawals and new families.
 The office manager answers parent questions concerning day-to-day activities as well as student records, but does not discuss matters of student discipline, curriculum or the classroom.

-The Office Assistants are Mrs. Carolyn Drennan, Mrs. Sarah Norton, and Mrs. Tina Wilder.
+The Office Assistants are Carolyn Drennan, Sarah Norton, and Tina Wilder.

-The College Counselors are: Ms. Judy Schmidt and Ms. Susan Ruby.
-They primarily work with juniors and seniors and their families to help them plan and execute college applications; they also coordinates the school's administration of college admissions-related testing, such as the PSAT.
+The College Counselors are Judy Schmidt and Susan Ruby.
+They primarily work with juniors and seniors and their families to help them plan and execute college applications; they also coordinate the school's administration of college admissions-related testing, such as the PSAT.
 The Counselor also works closely with the Office Manager to maintain official transcripts for students.